marko7460/hyperautomation-docs/docs/CloudAuthenticationMethods/AWS/OIDCProvider.md

    :::
 1. Press **Next** button
 1. For role name enter **xoogify-admin**.
-1. For description enter "Xoogify Hyper Cloud Automation Federated Role"
+1. For description enter Hyper Cloud Automation Federated Role"
    ![Role Name](./img/OIDC_role_name.png)
 1. Press **Create** button
 1. **Note down the ARN of the created role.
 You will need it in the next section**